 Finalisation of Investigation

-11. The determining of this Instrument finalises the investigation in relation to chronic pancreatitis as advertised in the Government Notices Gazette of 6 November 2018.
+11. The determining of this Instrument finalises the investigations in relation to chronic venous insufficiency of the lower limb and varicose veins of the lower limb, respectively, as advertised in the Government Notices Gazette of 7 May 2019.